izflare/MR-RePair/README.md

 ### Description

-This is an implementation of MR-RePair, a variant of RePair.
-This method is proposed in
+This is an implementation of MR-RePair, which is proposed in

 > I. Furuya, T. Takagi, Y. Nakashima, S. Inenaga, H. Bannai and T. Kida: _MR-RePair: Grammar Compression based on Maximal Repeats._ DCC 2019, pp.508-517.